cryptobuks1/checkonchain/research_articles/our_network_articles/week2_20200129/week2.md

 # Our Network - Week 2

 ## Insight 1 - Total Value Settled
-Decred is approaching it's fourth Birthday 8-Feb-2020 and to celebrate, this week will be covering a an array of achievements of the Decred chain to date.
+Decred is approaching it's fourth Birthday on 8-Feb-2020 and to celebrate, this week will be covering a an array of achievements of the Decred chain to date.

 Decred has finalised over $11.44Billion in USD denominated value over its lifetime, accounting for the movement of over 409Million DCR units.
-A dominant component of these on-chain flows (~50%) comes from DCR tickets, which represent long-term holders participating in PoS security and governance.
+A dominant component of these on-chain flows comes from DCR tickets (~50%), which represent long-term holders participating in PoS security and governance.

 ![insight_1.png](images/insight_1.png)